Speeding up your Computer

 7. Don't Have Too Many Fonts.
 (Editor : Windows loads every font you have in the Fonts folder when it starts up.
 The more you have, the longer it takes.
 But this is a difficult one because many programs install a load of fonts when they are installed.
 So take a look in your C:\windows\fonts folder and try to reduce the number (but see below).
 Be careful not to remove fonts that have a red letter icon A as these are System fonts.
 And you will probably find that the popular Arial and Times New Roman series is well protected from deletion.
 Fonts are introduced by Windows itself and, later, added to by many graphics type programs.
 It is not uncommon to find 300 or more fonts all taking time to load and eating into memory resources.
 Most of us are content to use Times New Roman and Arial fonts and most of the others are redundant.
 There is no problem just deleting fonts.
 You can left click them to view them and right click and click Delete if you don't want them.
 If you are not sure, you could create a folder called FontsOld in the same area and 'drag' the spare ones to it.
 I certainly recommend looking at the Fonts Folder and clicking on View, Details.
 If you then click on Size at the top of the list they will be put in Size order and you will soon see which are the worst culprits.
 Some are as large as 300k.
 One thing I noticed, though, was that having moved dozens of fonts to a folder I called Fonts not required, the next time I used e-mail it asked me to put my Works/Picture It! disk in.
 I couldn't send my email until I had.
 It took ages to update from the disk, so when it had finished I looked at my Fonts folder and most of the dratted fonts had been put back again !
 Sometimes you can't win against Microsoft.

 8. Use Disk Cleanup.
 Windows has a built-in tool called Disk Cleanup, which is a bit like your own personal Windows housekeeper.
 To find it, go to Start Menu, Programs, Accessories, System Tools and then Disk Cleanup.
 It will then ask you which drive you wish to clean up - usually the C drive.
-Once open, it will analyse your hard disk and tell you how much space can be saved on the disk by safely deleting old files.
-See also http://www.barrett.net/cleanup.htm
+Once open, it will analyse your hard disk and tell you how much space can be saved on the disk by safely deleting old files. (or use Ccleaner)

 9. Clean Up Your Desktop.
 It's tempting to use your desktop as a general dumping ground for downloads, often-used files and programs.
 However, having too much on there not only makes it hard to find but can slow things down.
 Instead spend a few minutes each week tidying up and deleting files that you are not using.
-Put those files you need into a special folder on your hard drive and leave only a minimum.
-You will also be able to see that nice wallpaper you installed more clearly !
+Put those files you need into a special folder on your hard drive and leave only a minimum on the desktop as shortcuts.
 Be careful not to delete programs or folders that you require.
 Shortcuts have a small arrow in the corner.
 Deleting these does not affect the program they lead to.
-Windows XP has a neat function which will move little used shortcut icons to a special folder called Unused Desktop Icons.
+Windows XP had a neat function which will move little used shortcut icons to a special folder called Unused Desktop Icons.
 Right click on an open desktop space, Properties, Desktop, Clean Desktop Now.

 10. Check for viruses and Adware.
 I have come across viruses which have slowed down whole computers or just individual programs, like Word.
 And programs like Errorsafe, Winantivirus and Winfixer do a lot more harm than good.
 Get rid of them.
 See Here.